Clinical pastoral education

 VA Puget Sound provides exceptional opportunities in interfaith professional education for ministry.

-• 3 residency positions that will rotate between geriatrics, critical care, and Spinal Cord Injury (SCI) center
+- 3 residency positions that will rotate between Geriatrics, Critical Care, and Spinal Cord Injury (SCI) center

 Applicant requirements

-• Fully vaccinated (or authorized waiver)
+- Be fully vaccinated (or provide an authorized waiver)

-• Master of Divinity from an accredited seminary
+- Hold a Master of Divinity from an accredited seminary

 VA Puget Sound is an accredited CPE center